AlvarVG/debezium-performance/observed_machine/common/kafka/README.md

 ## Purpose

-By including Kafka in the same docker-compose.yml as your supporting services (e.g., ZooKeeper, producers, and consumers), you gain:
+By including Kafka in the same docker-compose.yml as your supporting services, you gain:

 * A scalable publish-subscribe messaging platform
 * Reliable message delivery across distributed systems